pritamqu/pritamqu.github.io/bio.md

 ### Education

-**Doctor of Philosophy**, Department of Electrical and Computer Engineering, Queen's University, Canada, <br> 2020 - Present.
+**PhD** in Electrical and Computer Engineering at Queen's University, Canada, 2020 - Present.

-**Master of Applied Science**, Department of Electrical and Computer Engineering, Queen's University, Canada, <br> 2018 - 2020.
+**MASc** in Electrical and Computer Engineering at Queen's University, Canada, 2018 - 2020.

-**Bachelor of Technology**, Department of Electrical Engineering, West Bengal University of Technology, India, <br> 2011 - 2015.
+**B.Tech** in Electrical Engineering at West Bengal University of Technology, India, 2011 - 2015.

 <a name="/experience"></a>